hiviah/brmdoor_libnfc/README.md

 For SFTP upload to work, target host needs to already to be in `~/.ssh/known_hosts` when making connection, otherwise you'll get an exception.
 Simply connect via command-line sftp before running, check and accept the fingeprint beforehand.

+Also, as noted before, reader should be behind door.
+PIN to open door should be in no case accessible from outside the door (unbelievably I've seen some commercial systems designed like this).

 ## Known bugs (TODO)

 * IRC disconnect is sometimes detected late, e.g. when trying to send message that door was open.
 This